tenarixorg/tenarix/README.md

 ## Disclaimer

-The application's developer doesn't have any affiliation with the content providers available.
+Developers have no affiliation with the available content providers.